yc22305/CubeSat/README.md

 The modified "ArduinoHardware.h" is uploaded in this reporitory.
 I add a macro `USE_SERIAL_ONE` for users to decide using "Serial" or "Serial1" in arduino; the code line is around *line 76*.
 It is a very simple modification so you could easily take a look into the code and make yor own changes.

 ##### [NOTE:]
 Another method to specify the serial port is discussed here https://answers.ros.org/question/198247/how-to-change-the-serial-port-in-the-rosserial-lib-for-the-arduino-side/.
 However, I found some functions only support the class `ArduinoHardware`, such as `tf::TransformBroadcaster::init()`; a new hardware definition may lead to false of using such functions.
-This might be a negligence of rosserial development team.
+This might be a negligence of rosserial development.

 ##### [NOTE:]
 1. Implements in remote devices are described in my another reporitory "Arduino_ROS_Communication".